ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 C-| < 74% to 70%
 D |< 70% to 60%
 F | < 60%
+**Note: A+'s will be limited and given out at the end of the quarter to the highest scoring students prior to drops, resubmissions and makeups**

 The weighted breakdown of each category is as follows:

 | Category | Percentage |
 | --- | --- |
+Lecture Participation | 7%
-Participation | 5%
+Discussion Participation | 3%
 Quizzes | 10%
-Homeworks | 20%
+Homeworks | 15%
 Group Project | 30%
 Skill Assessments | 35%